piyushverma2001/Face_Recognition/README.md

-# Face_Recognition
+# Face Recognition

-A python program for detecting and recognizing faces and eyes from a webcam input.
+ ### A python program for detecting and recognizing faces and eyes from a webcam input.

-Uses OpenCV modules and Haarcascade pre-trained models.
+ ### Uses OpenCV library and Haarcascade pre-trained models.